Languages in the Horn of Africa

 Kamanga Lad

-A person from a neighbouring ethnic group who nevertheless spoke this language.
+A teenager from the neighboring Kamanga ethnic group who nevertheless spoke this language.

 Hajji Omar